iatmachian/imunify360-doc-test/docs/dashboard/README.md

 A dialog box pops up to display the settings.

-Tick or untick checkboxes and click <span class="notranslate">_Apply_</span> to apply settings.
+You can tick or untick checkboxes.
+Click <span class="notranslate">_Apply_</span> to apply settings.
+If you apply all recommended settings, the Imunify Advisor will be automatically disabled for 30 days.

+If your server's settings differ from the recommended, the Imunify Advisor will pop up again to display the settings.

 :::tip Note
-If you do not want to use the recommended settings you can disable Imunify Advisor for 30 days via the [config file](/config_file_description/).
+If you do not want to use the recommended settings you can disable Imunify Advisor via the [config file](/config_file_description/).
 :::